Anandamide: The Bliss Molecule Behind Your Runner's High

 Movement made happy is not a slogan we reached for.
 It is what the endocannabinoid system literally does.
 Explore the science, support the system, and enjoy the run.

 Ready to work with your chemistry instead of against it?
-Start with our High Performance Energy Gummies and read more in the OFFFIELD Journal.
+Start with our High Performance Energy Gummies for clean, precise pre-movement energy, and dig deeper into the research on our Science page.

 Related Reading

-- Anandamide Is Related to Clinical and Cardiorespiratory Benefits of Aerobic Exercise Training in Migraine Patients: A Randomized Controlled Clinical Trial (PMC)
+- Oliveira AB, Ribeiro RT, Mello MT, et al. Anandamide Is Related to Clinical and Cardiorespiratory Benefits of Aerobic Exercise Training in Migraine Patients: A Randomized Controlled Clinical Trial.
+Cannabis and Cannabinoid Research.
+2019.
+PMC

-- Characterization of the biochemical and behavioral effects of cannabidiol: implications for migraine (Journal of Headache and Pain)
+- Greco R, Francavilla M, Demartini C, et al. Characterization of the biochemical and behavioral effects of cannabidiol: implications for migraine.
+The Journal of Headache and Pain.
+2023.
+Journal